 - When it comes to keywords, history teaches us that if you try and beat the system, you will lose.
 Search engines will find a way to adjust their algorithm to ignore whatever “trick” you implore.

 - Google has continuously demonstrated that they are committed to returning the most reputable and relevant web pages for any given search.
 If you want to do well in search results, now and in the future, don’t waste your time on gimmicks.
-Create a good website with strong content, and you will perform well in search engines.
+To perform well in search engines, find a web designer that can build an attractive, engaging website, then it’s your job to create strong content for users to find.

 How keywords should fit into your modern online marketing